-Manapalan, Sagaponack and Woody Creek could be viewed as the outliers in the top 10 ranking, since they're smaller suburban locations.
+Manapalan, Sagaponack, and Woody Creek could be viewed as the outliers in the top 10 ranking since they are considered smaller suburban locations.
 All three towns measure their population in the hundreds, rather than the thousands, offering a slower-paced, more relaxed feel than some of their other top 10 counterparts.
 Their scenic locations, paired with the scarcity of homes to rent or buy, have lent them an exclusivity that's resulted in higher median home prices, which continue to climb.

 Realtor.com analyzed homes in the 500 largest U.S. metro areas to pinpoint the cities and individual zip codes that offered the lowest median home prices.
 Here's how the top 10 compare to the most expensive zip codes:

 - 46953 - Marion, IN: Median Home Price: $45,000

 - 61832 - Danville, IL: Median Home Price: $59,900

 - 17901 - Pottsville, PA: Median Home Price: $60,000

 - 48708 - Bay City, MI: Median Home Price: $69,900

 - 43952 - Weirton, WV: Median Home Price: $85,000

 - 71601 - Pine Bluff, AR: Median Home Price: $25,200